codywb/slack-pyblock-builder/README.md

 ### Compatibility

-**PyBlock Builder** features support for the following parts of the Slack API and Block Kit framework:
+The current version of **PyBlock Builder** features support for the following parts of the Slack API and Block Kit framework:

 |                                 |     Supported?      | Corresponding PyBlock Builder Class                                                                                                                                                                                 |